 The units of study prepare learners for a controlled assessment and an external examination for grading purposes.

 Students will learn how to use common IT tools efficiently, safely and effectively as these underpin the learning process.
 They will demonstrate competence in real practical tasks involving the use of text, graphics and numbers with an emphasis on generic principles that can transfer between contexts.
 They will apply basic engineering and manufacturing techniques in a range of areas and use both real and simulated environments.
 Increasingly higher level study depends on digital skills whether it is to publish work, search for information or re-use other people's work.
 There is no other subject that would not benefit from the learning that this qualification provides and the generic knowledge and understanding needed for it is essential for further study in any digital technologies and manufacturing subjects.
 It will also equip students for the rapid technological changes occurring in these industries and more widely in society.

 Which subjects will complement this course?

-L3 version, or similar, will follow shortly to enable progression in this qualification.
+A Level 2 version of this course can be undertaken and a L3 version, or similar, will follow shortly to enable progression in this qualification post-16.
 The L3 Smart Product Design and Manufacture can be used for progression.